 - Mediterranean Sautéed Shrimp & Fennel: The fennel is first sautéed and mixed with canned tomatoes, and then quick-cooking shrimp are added toward the end.
 Although the addition of feta and capers give this dish a sophisticated feel, it's simple to pull together on a busy weeknight.

 - Fennel & Pork Stew: In this hearty stew, fennel and onions create a bed for juicy, slow-cooked pork.
 The fronds are reserved and used as a garnish.

 Fennel Health Benefits

-One cup of fennel provides about 14% of the Daily Value of vitamin C, which is believed to help boost immunity and guard against cell damage that may cause disease.
-Fennel is also a good source of both potassium and fiber, both of which may improve overall cardiovascular health.
-The compound anethole, which is responsible for fennel's distinctive smell, also offers benefits: it's been studied for its ability to suppress cancer cells as well as reduce inflammation in areas like the gums.
+Fennel contains many nutrients.
+One cup of fennel provides about 14% of your Daily Value for vitamin C. It's also a good source of both potassium and fiber, both of which may improve overall cardiovascular health.
+The compound anethole, which is responsible for fennel's distinctive smell, also offers benefits.
+It's been studied for its ability to suppress cancer cells as well as to reduce inflammation in areas like the gums.